 9. Greek Myths: A New Retelling

-It is a retelling of Greek mythology with a slightly feminine twist.
+This is a retelling of Greek mythology with a slightly feminine twist.
 The story focuses more on the female gods and female mortals of Greek mythology, and they are the narrator.
 So I was flicking through it, and I wanted to get this.
 Greek Myths is a compendium of Greek myths, so it’s an excellent place to start.

-If you know nothing about Greek mythology, you’re getting origin stories, the stories of heroes, the stories of wars, gods-goddesses and their relationships, and the things they do to the poor mortals on Earth.
+If you know nothing about Greek mythology, you’re getting origin stories, the stories of heroes, the stories of wars, gods-goddesses, and their relationships, and the things they do to the poor mortals on Earth.
 This is everything you need to know about Greek mythology, but women are telling it.
-So this book is a great place to start.
+So, this book is a great place to start.

 Author: Charlotte Higgins